directvt/vtm/readme.md

+> 1/30/2025: The project is in the process of deep revision.
+This will take a while.

 # vtm

 It is a text-based application where the entire user interface is represented by a mosaic of text cells forming a TUI matrix.
 The resulting TUI matrix is ​​just rendered either into its own GUI window or into a compatible text console.